Global Optimization with Parametric Function Approximation: Main Results

 \section{Main Results}

-In this section, we present our main results.
-First, in Section \ref{sec:alg}, we state our Global Optimization with Upper Confidence Bound (GO-UCB) algorithm and explain key design points of it.
-Then in Section \ref{sec:regret_bound}, we prove its cumulative regret bound and show GO-UCB converges to global optima at the rate of $\tilde{O}(\sqrt{T})$.
+In Section \ref{sec:alg}, we state our Global Optimization with Upper Confidence Bound (GO-UCB) algorithm and explain key design points of it.
+Then in Section \ref{sec:regret_bound}, we prove that its cumulative regret bound is at the rate of $\tilde{O}(\sqrt{T})$.